Advanced Configuration

 - Write the scenario prompt

-- Describe the universal rule (e.g., “Alert me if a worker enters a zone without a hard hat”)
+- Example: "Alert me if a worker enters the work zone without a hard hat"

-- Click “Generate” → review the structured prompt and targets
+- Click "Generate" to create the structured scenario

 - Review & refine

-- Edit Detection Steps or Exceptions if needed
+- Edit Detection Steps or Excluded Situations if needed

 - Save